Lives: Milikapiti, Melville Island, Australia

 Dance: Tartuwali (Shark)

-Johnathon World Peace Bush is attracting a strong institutional and collector following for his unique painting style, political engagement and bold lyrics.
-Bush has been honoured with the NGV x Country Road First Nations Commission, National Gallery of Victoria Melbourne 2024, and with a solo institutional exhibition at Linden New Art, Melbourne in 2023, curated by its Director, Dr Vincent Alessi, and showcased new work at the Armory Show, New York.
+In 2025, Bush had his international debut at Frieze No.9 Cork Street in London, with his solo exhibition ‘Walking Between Two Worlds’.
+In 2024, he was awarded the NGV x Country Road First Nations Commission, National Gallery of Victoria, Melbourne 2024, and in 2023 was honoured with a solo institutional exhibition at Linden New Art, Melbourne in 2023, curated by its Director, Dr Vincent Alessi, and showcased new work at The Armory Show, New York.